s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

 Suppose you want to do the following:

 1. Take an integer as input
-2. Verify that it's a certain form (i.e. a multiple of 7 maybe) (in real world, this was verifying a checksum)
+2. Verify that it's a certain form (i.e. verify a checksum maybe)
 3. Check that a corresponding element exists in a database
 4. Verify that the value attached to that element in the database is also a valid form